tessgi/TessGiWebsite/content/pages/observing/proposal-tools.md

 [TOC]

-Below we outline tools that will help the user plan their observations, and so aid with propsals.
+Below we outline tools that will help the user plan their observations, and so aid with proposals.

 ## Target list creation
 The first stop for TESS GI proposers when preparing their proposals should be the [STScI/MAST TESS pages](https://archive.stsci.edu/tess/).
 Here, proposers can follow tutorials to learn how to access the Target Input Catalog (TIC) and Candidate Target List (CTL), crossmatch their targets with these catalogs, and create output files with relevant target information required for the GI call.
 The TESS GI program office requires that if a target is in the TIC, GI proposers must provide only the following columns from the TIC in comma separated value (csv) format: